Skip to content

 The any type

-C3 contains a built-in variant type, which is essentially struct containing a typeid plus a void* pointer to a value.
+C3 contains a built-in variant type, which is essentially a struct containing a typeid plus a void* pointer to a value.
 While it is possible to cast the any pointer to any pointer type, it is recommended to use the anycast macro or checking the type explicitly first.
+With the anycast macro, the return will be an optional, which is empty if there is a mismatch.

 fn void main()